Nursing Frequently Asked Questions

-Students will be given instructions for how to complete these requirements during the first week of classes.
+Students will be given instructions for how to complete these requirements during a mandatory compliance orientation session.

-Visit the Office of External Compliance website to learn more.
+Visit the Office of Verification and Compliance website to learn more.
 Students who do not successfully complete items by stated deadlines will be dropped from the Nursing Program.

 Students should review the list of functional abilities in the Nursing Program Handbook.
 If you have concerns or want to request accommodations, contact the Nursing Program Director (505) 224-4111.

-If you complete these courses before entering NRSG 1010 + 1015, you will have a lighter course load while you are in the program.
-These courses are required to graduate from the program
+If you complete these courses before entering NRSG 1010 and NRSG1015, you will have a lighter course load while you are in the program.
+These courses are required to graduate from the program.

 - BIO 2310 - Human Anatomy and Physiology II

 - PSY 2220 - Developmental Psychology